 Richmond Pond fills a depression scraped from the limestone-and-marble bedrock by advancing glaciers thousands of years ago.
 It lies at about 1,100 feet elevation in a narrow valley just east of the Taconic Mountains that rise to about 1,700 feet near the pond.
 To the west, the elevated ridge of Lenox Mountain climbs to an elevation of about 2,000 feet.
 The western half of the lake is shallow, with an average depth of less than ten feet.
 See Depth Chart.

-Much of the southern and western shoreline is heavily developed, with approximately 120 seasonal cottages and year-round dwellings around the pond, some a road or several back from the shoreline but with shared shore access.
+Much of the southern and western shoreline is heavily developed, with approximately 182 seasonal cottages and year-round dwellings around the pond, some a road or several back from the shoreline but with shared shore access.
 There are two camps on the lake - Camp Russell (Boys & Girls Club of the Berkshires) and The Camp by Bousquet (Mill Town Capital).
 The northwest shore harbors the public access concrete boat launch, which is suitable for car top and shallow draft trailer boats, with a separate canoe/kayak launch dock installed during the summer; the parking lot can hold up to 30 vehicles.
 Please visit the Stop Aquatic Hitchhikers link for information on how to prevent invasive species from invading the pond.
 The closest boat wash station to the Richmond Pond boat launch is V's Car Wash at 730 West Housatonic St., Pittsfield; directions to this facility are posted on the boat launch kiosk or are available from boat ramp monitors.

 At the far end of the northwest shore is the Richmond town beach, with a large tract of undeveloped wetland and forest in between.
 The town beach is gated and is staffed by lifeguards in summer, but is accessible off-season by walking from the public boat launch.
 Dogs and smoking are not allowed at the town beach.
 There is a public access fishing trail accessed at shoreline from the north end of the town beach parking lot.